spring-labs/tenancy-sample/sample-hibernate/README.md

 Multi-Tenancy Sample with Hibernate
 =====================

-This sample application shows how to configure Hibernate to use the Discriminator separation strategy in a multitenancy environment.
+This sample application shows how to configure Hibernate to use the Discriminator separation strategy in a multi tenant environment.

 ## Further Readings